TroyGrogan/Hangout/README.md

     npm run dev

 ## Running Locally For Development

+### .env file set up:
 Make sure to have your .env file, placed in the main backend directory, filled out with your correlated information, accordingly.
+This app is using Django for the backend, and Supabase for the database.

 **.env file structure example:**